 …or possibly even the best website to learn Japanese… period!

 This site has literally thousands of podcasts to download, from total beginner level right up to advanced.
 Each track teaches a short conversation in Japanese, with explanation of the new words and grammar in English.
 You can access all the new lessons with a free membership.

 There is enough to keep you busy on YouTube for the rest of time!
 Whether you’re into Japanese dramas, documentaries, you want to learn some simple phrases for beginners or naughty Japanese slang, someone will be teaching it for free on YouTube.

 Italki is one of the best websites for Japanese learners.
-It’s aim is to connect language students and teachers for lessons or conversation practise online.
+It’s aim is to connect language students and teachers for lessons or conversation practice online.
 You can connect with a Japanese student learning English for a language exchange for free (search under the ‘community’ tab for this).
 Or you can shell out a small amount of money for a private lesson with a qualified teacher or casual tutor (depending on your budget), all taking place over Skype, Facetime or your platform of choice.

 Conversation Exchange is a great site for finding language exchange partners all over the world.
 It has a large community of Japanese speakers who are waiting to chat with you!
 You can find people to chat with online via Skype, Google Hangouts, Line, Facetime and lots more platforms.
 You can even search for people nearby you for a face-to-face chat.